devshah2806/IS601-NJIT-Project_1---Website_Layout/README.md

 ## 2. Page Title
 * Home

 ## 3. Description
+* Internet!
+It's something in today's world without which nothing can survive.
+If there's no internet, the world will literally stop functioning.
+From education to business, telecommunication, online shopping, medicine, military, etc. But do people actually know how the Internet works or how it was invented?
+The answer is NO. So,  through this website, we want to create a platform and a place where to provide information and make people aware of who invented the internet.
+How the Internet was invented and the process of how it was evolved.

 ## 4. Keywords

 ## 5. Page Layout
 * Guterberg (Primary Optical Area)
 ## 6. Page Content (Link to another .MD file with contents)